Sarasota County is located in Central West Florida south of Tampa Bay bordering the Gulf of Mexico and Charlotte, DeSoto, and Manatee Counties.

 The Sarasota Film Festival (SFF) is recognized as a world-class platform for thought-provoking films from some of the best known and emerging independent voices.
 Named one of the Top 25 Coolest Film Festivals in the World by Moviemaker Magazine, the Sarasota Film Festival celebrates international artists, storytellers while enriching Sarasota's cultural landscape.

-Location: St. Armands Circle Park in Sarasota, Florida
+Location: St. Armands Circle Park, Sarasota, Florida

 Inaugural seafood festival in Sarasota featuring delectable seafood dishes prepared by local Sarasota restaurants.
 Enjoy the entertainment from a mixture of musical genres, crafts and more from local vendors.